 What is Common Land?

-Common Land and Rights of Common have their origin in the manorial system when much of the land was used in common by peasants who held customary rights to share in its produce such as grazing for stock and wood for fires.
-A proportion of our ancient common land has survived and appears on official Common Land Registers and maps compiled under the Commons Registration Act 1965.
+Common Land and Rights of Common have their origin in the manorial system.
+Much of the land was used in common by peasants who held customary rights to share in it's produce.
+This could be for things such as grazing for stock and wood for fires.
+A proportion of our ancient common land has survived and appears on official Common Land Registers and maps.
+They're compiled under the Commons Registration Act 1965.
 Common land is usually in private ownership, and has rights of common over it.
-The main features of common land are that it is generally open, unfenced and remote, particularly in the uplands of England.
-There are, however, some lowland areas of common that are particularly important for recreational use.
+The main features of common land are that it's generally open, unfenced and remote.
+They're usually in the uplands of England.
+There are, however, some lowland areas of common that are really important for recreational use.

 What is a Town or Village Green?

-Town or village greens have a similar history to common land, however they are defined separately under the Commons Registration Act, 1965.
-Village greens are usually areas of land within defined settlements of geographical areas which are used for exercise and lawful sports and pastimes by local inhabitants or neighbourhoods within a locality.
-Land forming town or village greens may be privately owned, though many greens are owned and maintained by local parish or community councils.
+Town or village greens have a similar history to common land.
+The difference is they're defined separately under the Commons Registration Act, 1965.
+Village greens are usually areas of land within defined settlements of geographical areas.
+They're used for exercise and lawful sports and pastimes by local inhabitants or neighbourhoods within a locality.
+Land forming town or village greens may be privately owned.
+Many greens are now owned and maintained by local parish or community councils.
 Some greens may also have rights of common, such as grazing rights over them.

 Can common land be developed or fencing carried out?